pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM1.jpg" alt="ot-user-rM1" align="center"/>
 </p>

-   Let's create a new execution by clickin on the **New Instance** button.
+   Let's create a new execution by clicking on the **New Instance** button.
 A modal dialog appears where you will have to enter a JSON file describing the details of the execution.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM2.jpg" alt="ot-user-rM2" align="center"/>